frediz/rtctask/README.md

 ## ID file

-Here is an example of the ~/.rtctask file to start with:
+Here is an example of the ~/.rtctaskrc file to start with:

 ```
+[auth]
 id = user@cc.ibm.com
 password = mypasswordincleartext
 [query]